ParakhBansal/courseera-repository/README.md

 # courseera-repository
-this was created as a part of my course's assesments
+this was created as a part of my course's assessment

+this is associated with my intro to git course